healthykitchen101/healthykitchen101.com/blenders/reviews/braun/braun-multiquick-7-hand-blender.md

 *   Quiet pricey

-The Braun MQ7035X stands at the forefront of Braun's innovative kitchen technology, marking a leap forward in blending power and multifunctionality.
-As the evolutionary successor to the highly acclaimed [Braun MultiQuick 5](https://healthykitchen101.com/blenders/reviews/braun/braun-multiquick-5-blender/), it raises the bar with a more powerful 500-watt motor, enhanced by cutting-edge features, all within a stylish, ergonomic design.
+The Braun MQ7035X stands at the forefront of Braun's innovative kitchen technology.
+As the evolutionary successor to the highly acclaimed [Braun MultiQuick 5](https://healthykitchen101.com/blenders/reviews/braun/braun-multiquick-5-blender/), it raises the bar with a more powerful 500-watt motor, enhanced by cutting-edge features and a stylish, ergonomic design.
 The **ACTIVEBlade technology** where the shaft enables the blade to oscillate, for example, is the first of its kind.
-Our testing has shown that it significantly improves cutting precision in ways that traditional static blades simply cannot match.
+Our testing has shown that it significantly improves cutting precision in ways that traditional [blenders with static blades](https://healthykitchen101.com/blenders/reviews/best/immersion-blenders/) simply cannot match.

 Performance
 -----------